 Question – Kathleen Marie Miner: Are you seeing the decreased pet visits in this country also or other parts of Europe…

 Answer – Kristin C. Peck: No. I mean that would just be starting that — we have — we saw it in China, obviously.
 I mean a lot of them, they weren’t allowed out.
 I mean vets weren’t even allowed to open.
 So by definition, that happened.
 We haven’t seen that yet in the U.S. or Europe.
 But that’s certainly — having watched what happened in China, what we’re watching for right now as we understand what the potential impact will be.
 But again, it really depends on how long that is.
 Because a lot of those will be made up.
 So sometimes that’s more doses that you’re missing.

 Agilent (3/3 – Citi Conference)

 Answer – Robert W. McMahon: Yes, that’s correct.
-Yes.
-I mean, things are tracking to kind of we expected.
 Now, I think we said this on the call that, at our earnings call, we expected February to be the brunt of it.
 And we’ve seen that.
 And — but we’re exiting February kind of where we expected it to be, not only from a factory perspective, but one of the other areas that we look at is service calls.
-And the service call rate at the end of this month was tracking pretty in line with where it was the end of February last year, which is actually very positive.
+And the service call rate at the end of this month was tracking pretty in line with where it was at the end of February last year, which is actually very positive.
 Now how we’re actually doing the service is very different.
-So the investments that we’ve been making in WeChat over the last 2, 3, 4 years is really paying dividends because we’re actually doing service calls via WeChat as opposed to having people on site in certain factories and so forth.
+So the investments that we’ve been making in WeChat over the last 2, 3, 4 years are really paying dividends because we’re actually doing service calls via WeChat as opposed to having people on-site in certain factories and so forth.

 Regeneron Pharmaceuticals (3/2 – Cowen Conference)